julianacastilloaraujo/julianacastilloaraujo/readme.md

-# Hi there, I'm Juliana Castill👋
+# Hi there, I'm Juliana👋

 Welcome to my GitHub profile!
 I'm passionate about software development, data science, and continuous learning.
 Here you'll find a collection of my projects, contributions, and a bit about me.